 That's what Jesus did.
 By dying for sinners, He "justified" them.
 While on the cross, God imputed the sins of His people to His Son, and imputed the righteousness of His Son to His people.
-God treated His Son the way we deserve to be treated-because of our sin-and He treats us the way Jesus deserves to be treated -because of our sin-and He treats us the way Jesus deserves to be treated -because He is righteous.
+God treated His Son the way we deserve to be treated-because of our sin-and He treats us the way Jesus deserves to be treated-because He is righteous.